 Fold and Unfold

-When it comes to folding and unfolding any double stroller, they all have a size issue to contend with that will leave shorter parents struggling.
-The fold and unfold of this stroller isn't difficult, but it is only average for ease.
-It can be managed with one hand and 3-4 steps.
-This stroller can self-stand and auto-lock and requires the user to bend all the way to the ground.
-If you can't bend that far or don't want to, you can fold this stroller with two hands and avoid the waist bending nightmare.
-To unfold it is about two steps, two hands, and easier than the fold.
-It can be awkward the first few times you do it, but with practice, it isn't the worst in the group.
+Folding and unfolding any double stroller has a size issue to contend with that can cause struggling.
+The fold and unfold here isn't difficult with one hand and 3-4 steps.
+It can self-stand and auto-lock but requires the user to bend to the ground.
+If you can't bend that far, you can fold this stroller with two hands and avoid it.
+To unfold requires two steps, two hands, and is easier than the fold.
+It can be awkward the first few times you do it, but with practice, it isn't the worst.

-When it comes to storage bin size, you'd think that having a double sized stroller would mean even more storage.
-However, this isn't always the truth.
-This storage bin on this stroller is smaller than some of the competition with access that is hard to use from the back and sides.
-It also has top access but depending on seat configuration, and whether or not your second child is using the stroller, it will be even harder to access the bin from the top.
-We were able to fit our large diaper bag in it, but it has a maximum allowable weight of only 5 pounds, so if you plan to use a diaper bag it needs to be a lightweight option with few items inside.
-We even questioned whether or not the bin is even designed with a diaper bag in mind.
+The storage bin is smaller than some of the competition with access that is hard to use from the back and sides.
+It also has top access but depending on seat configuration, it will be harder to access the bin from the top.
+We were able to fit our large diaper bag in it, but it has an allowable weight of only 5 lbs.
+We question whether or not the bin is even designed with a diaper bag in mind.

-This stroller seems to have more items for convenience than others given that it has a parent and child trays, but sadly not all of them are great.
+This stroller has a parent and child trays, but sadly not all of them are great.
 The parent tray (above left) has two cup holders, and they are compatible with water bottles, baby bottles, and sippy cups.
 The child's tray (above right) has a shallow tray and almost as shallow cup holder that accepts baby bottles and sippy cups, but nothing larger.
 While it takes a bottle, it is likely to fall out shortly after you squeeze it in there and it is probably more for looks than for actual use.

-Baby Trend tends to prefer strollers with smaller canopies, and this one is no exception with canopies that are small and on the chintzy side.
-The rear canopy is stationary and won't cover anything but baby's head, while the rear canopy rotates forward to help keep out the lower sun, but it will be worthless if it rains.
-The canopies have small peek-a-boo windows made out of mesh and have hook and loop closures on the window flap.
-The canopies earned the lowest score in the review, which is a disappointment no matter what else it has to offer.
-Protecting baby from the elements is one of the most important features of a stroller for most parents.
+Baby Trend tends to prefer strollers with smaller canopies, and this one is no exception with canopies that are small and chintzy.
+The rear canopy is stationary and won't cover anything but baby's head, while the front canopy rotates forward to help keep out the lower sun, but it will be worthless if it rains.
+The canopies have small mesh peek-a-boo windows with hook and loop closures on the window flap.

-The harness on each seat is a 5-point harness that is about average to adjust and use.
-The shoulder height is only adjustable by two inches, so it might be hard to fit all children with only two shoulder straps and one crotch strap positions.
-It has a re-thread harness system that is ok to use, but not the best.
-Certainly, non-rethread options are easier to manage.
-Managing the harness buckle can be done with one hand, but it is much easier with two.
-When you press the button the sides sort of pop out on their own, which is nice compared to those that require a second hand for removal.
+The harness on each seat is a 5-point harness that is average to adjust and use.
+The shoulder height is only adjustable by two inches, so it might be hard to fit all children.
+It has a re-thread harness that is ok to use, but not the best.
+Managing the harness buckle can be done with one hand and is much easier with two.
+When you press the button the sides sort of pop out on their own, which is nice.

 The photos above show the recline adjustment for the rear seat (right) and the front seat (left).

-This stroller does not have adjustable leg rests, and in fact, the leg rest is pretty bleak with no real leg rest and a hard plastic foot rest.
-The front and rear seat both recline with the front being a one hand operation and the back requiring two.
-Reclining the seats is only average with the front being easier to operate, but it only has two recline positions.
+This stroller does not have adjustable leg rests, and in fact, the leg rest is pretty bleak.
+Both seats recline with the front being a one hand operation and the back requiring two.
+Reclining the seats is only average with the front being easier, but it only has two recline positions.
 The rear seat has infinite recline options, but it doesn't go very deep.
 The double child trays are swingable and removable.

 Ease of Setup

-The Sit N' Stand is pretty easy to set up with a better than average setup time of 7 minutes.
-It only has average instructions in the assembly manual and is similar to those found in the Baby Trend Expedition.
+The Sit N' Stand is pretty easy to set up with a time of 7 minutes.
+It only has average instructions in the assembly manual and is similar to those found in the Baby Trend Expedition Double.
 Everything snaps together pretty easily, and you don't need any tools to put it together.

-If you weren't disappointed with the Sit N' Stand yet, the maneuverability will probably seal the deal and have you looking elsewhere for a stroller.
+If you weren't disappointed with the Sit N' Stand yet, the maneuverability will probably seal the deal.
 It scored a 4 of 10 for maneuverability, which isn't the lowest in the group, but it is still not impressive.
-Many of the inline options are hard to push and manage around turns, but the better ones have nicer wheels and tires than this one.
+Many of the inline options are hard to push and turn, but the better ones have nicer wheels and tires than this one.

-It takes more effort to turn this stroller, but the narrower design does make it easier to make it through smaller doorways.
-Pushing and turning on hard ground is tough, but it gets even harder on rougher surfaces and is terrible in gravel.
-The dual plastic front wheels make the entire stroller wobble, though not as badly as some of the others it still gives the overall feel a rickety mess.
-Single front wheels just work better, and anything but plastic is the way to go if you want a nice smooth ride.
+It takes more effort to turn this stroller, but the narrower design makes it easier to make it through smaller doorways.
+Pushing and turning on hard ground is tough, but it gets even harder on rougher surfaces and gravel.
+The dual plastic front wheels make the entire stroller wobble and gives the overall feel of a rickety mess.
+Single front wheels work better, and anything but plastic is the way to go for a smooth ride.

 Weight and Folded Size

-The handlebar on this stroller is not adjustable, and it sits about 41 inches from the ground.
-It has very limited space for your hands thanks to the fold button in the center of the bar.
-The foam cover is fine, but that center handle will dig into your hands and knuckles.
-The stroller requires a lot of effort to push, so this just makes the handlebar feel worse.
+The handlebar is not adjustable, and it has very limited space for your hands thanks to the fold button in the center.
+The foam cover is fine, but that center handle will dig into your hands.

 This stroller will work for twins thanks to the ability to accept two infant car seats.
-However, the difference in rider experience between the front and rear seat will probably leave older little ones fighting over who gets which seat.
+However, the difference in rider experience between the front and rear seat will probably leave older kids fighting over who gets which seat.
 The seat in the front has more legroom, while the seat in the back can recline further.
 Both have a child tray, but it can make the back seat feel cramped.
-The last problem is the sit and stand styling itself, which can cause a problem if neither twin wants to sit in the front seat, but would prefer the freedom of standing.
-We think this product is probably a better fit for families with children of different ages and abilities that will make it an obvious choice on who sits where.
+The last problem is the sit and stand styling, which can cause a problem if neither twin wants to sit in the front seat, but would prefer the freedom of standing.
+We think this product is probably a better fit for families with children of different ages and abilities.

 Also, we found that when a car seat is attached to the back seat that there is a significant issue with holding the handlebar as the seat interferes and leaves little room for hands.
 We aren't sure what they were thinking, but parents with larger hands will be rubbing knuckles on the infant seat every time they push.